jsilvela/jsilvela.github.io/content/post/loving-hating-D3.md

 	function getNatlSplits(runner) ==> [..., {nationality, time_i}, ...]

-Then
+Then do

 	runLines.selectAll("circle")
 		.data(function(d) {return getNatlSplits(d);})
 		.enter()

 But this is even clunkier.
 We need an auxiliary function, and we're repeating the same nationality for all those elements.

-We can also traverse the data structures to get the parent of the splits.
-But isn't this already getting more complicated than it should have been?

-## What if?
+And does the ```{nationality, time}``` pair have any meaning?

+The problem here is that, in iterating over the ```splits```, we have lost access to the *parent* data that contained ```nationality```. <br/>
+We would solve this problem quite easily if we could keep the parent data in scope.

+## Introducing abstraction, the D3 way

 The problem with coloring the circles, simple as it is, is an illustration of D3's trouble with abstraction.

 Now imagine that we had a procedure ```plotRunner(runner)``` that produced the line with the runner name and the splits.
 To color the circles based on nationality would be trivial.
+The function parameter would allow us access to both ```splits``` and ```nationality```.

-If we simply iterated over ```runners``` and called ```plotRunner``` for each, the code would need very little change.
+If we simply iterated over ```runners``` and called ```plotRunner``` for each, the code would need very little change. ```ploRunner``` cannot function in a vacuum.
+It needs to do either of:

+* Output an SVG snippet, to be combined by a higher level function that generates the full SVG.
+* Receive an *entry point* into the overall SVG into which it will add its content.

+The D3 way is the second.

 <div id="singleAbstracted"></div>